We have the features you care about!

 Picture/Group Messaging Support (MMS)

-Pulse relies completely on system level methods to send MMS messages.
-So if it isn't working with our app, something useful to let us know about is if it is working with your stock app, or Google's own Messenger app.
+By default, Pulse relies completely on system level methods to send MMS messages.
+So if it isn't working with the app, something useful to let me know about is if it is working with your stock app, or Google's own Messenger app.

 The majority of carriers enforce a 1 MB size limit on MMS attachments.
 This unfortunately means that the quality and resolution of content like videos needs to be decreased (sometimes substantially) so that it can fit under that limit, but still be useful to the recipient.